What is Lean project management?

-- Lean teaches you to deliver value from the customer’s perspective by cutting down waste and aiming to accurately meet the demand for your product or service.
+- Lean teaches you to deliver value from the customer’s perspective by cutting down on waste and aiming to accurately meet the demand for your product or service.

 - Agile (to oversimplify it) teaches you to take an iterative and flexible approach to managing projects by making sure to incorporate customer feedback into the production/development process.
 For a more detailed explanation, it’s best to refer to our guide on Agile project management.

 Interestingly enough, Lean and Agile aren’t mutually exclusive.